-DIGITAL COSMETIC BONDING
+DIGITAL COSMETIC BONDING IN TORONTO

-At Paste, our cosmetic bonding is designed digitally to ensure the most accurate and predictable results.
+At Paste, our dental bonding is designed digitally to ensure the most accurate and predictable results.
 You achieve the colour, size and shape of a porcelain veneer with NO tooth removal!
 We also do a smile try-in with temporaries so you can test out your new beautiful pearly whites.

 Digital cosmetic bonding uses a tooth-coloured composite resin material to enhance the appearance of teeth.
 It is a minimally invasive and affordable solution that can give you a beautiful, natural-looking smile.

 The procedure involves applying the composite resin to your teeth and shaping it to achieve the desired shape, size, and colour.
 The composite resin is then hardened with a special light and polished to give you a natural-looking, beautiful smile.